 Have a refreshing afternoon at Lake Estes Marina with your rented or own kayak, SUP, canoe, or paddle boat!
-There’s a small beach and picnic tables at the lunch area so bring a lunch and make a day of it.
+There’s a small beach and picnic tables at the lunch area so bring your lunch and make a day of it.

 For a fun family activity, go on a 4 mile paved bike ride around the lake.
 Oh, and if you didn’t bring your own bikes you can also rent them from Lake Estes Marina.